yashmodi9998/HTTP5225/Assignments/JOBBoarding - Assignment1/readme.md

-YMAgency - Job Agency Website
+# YMAgency Job Agency Website

-Overview
+## Overview

-YMAgency is a dynamic Job Agency website developed in core PHP.
-It empowers applicants to create detailed profiles, apply for jobs seamlessly, and enables administrators to efficiently manage job postings.
+YMAgency is a Job Agency website developed using core PHP.
+It facilitates the process of job applications, allowing applicants to create profiles, and apply for jobs, and enables the admin to post job listings.

-Features
+## Features
-User Registration and Profiles:

-Applicants can easily register on the platform, providing essential information to create comprehensive profiles.
-Job Posting:
+- **Job Listings:** Admin can post job openings.
+- **Applicant Profiles:** Users can create applicant profiles.
+- **Application Submissions:** Applicants can apply for jobs.

+## Project Structure

+The project consists of three main tables:

+1. **Jobs:** Stores information about job listings.
+2. **Applicants:** Contains details of the applicants.
+3. **Applications:** Manages job applications.

+## Getting Started

+1. Clone the repository: `git clone https://github.com/yashmodi9998/http5225/Assignments/JobBoarding.git`
+2. Import the database using the provided SQL file.
+3. Configure the database connection in the `config.php` file.

+## Usage

+- Access the website by navigating to the project root.
+- Applicants can create profiles, view job listings, and submit applications.
-Admins can effortlessly post job opportunities, including title, description, company details, location, and salary.
+- Admins can log in to manage job listings and applicant data.
-Job Applications:

-Applicants have the flexibility to explore posted jobs and submit applications for positions suiting their preferences.
-Application Management:

-The admin dashboard facilitates effective management of job applications, allowing for a streamlined review of applicant details and status updates.
-Technologies Used
+## Technologies Used

-Backend: Core PHP
+- **Backend:** Core PHP
-Database: MySQL
+- **Database:** MySQL
-Frontend: HTML, CSS, JavaScript
+- **Frontend:** HTML, CSS, JavaScript
-Setup Instructions
-Database Setup:

-Import the provided SQL file (ymagency.sql) to set up the necessary tables and initial data.
-Configuration:

-Update the database connection details in inc/connect.php to align with your environment.
-Running the Application:

-Deploy the project on a PHP-supported server.
-Access the application through the browser.
-Additional Notes
-This project is primarily designed for educational purposes and may require additional enhancements for production use.
-Exercise caution to safeguard sensitive information, including database credentials.
-Contribution Guidelines
-Fork the repository.
-Create a new branch for your feature (git checkout -b feature/your-feature).
-Commit your changes (git commit -m 'Add some feature').
-Push to the branch (git push origin feature/your-feature).
-Create a new Pull Request.
+## Contributing

+Contributions are welcome!
+Feel free to open issues or submit pull requests.